logo_web_wht

-Written by 10:55 am Blog, Current Investigations
+Written by 10:55 am Blog, Investment Loss Recovery

-Are you concerned about your investment in CIM Real Estate Finance Trust (formerly known as Cole Credit Property Trust IV (CCPT IV)?
-If so, the securities attorneys at The White Law Group may be able to help you to recover your losses by filing a FINRA Arbitration claim against the brokerage firm that sold you the investment.
+The White Law Group continues to investigate potential securities claims involving CIM Real Estate Finance Trust (formerly known as Cole Credit Property Trust IV (CCPT IV).
+The securities attorneys at The White Law Group may be able to help you to recover your losses by filing a FINRA Arbitration claim against the brokerage firm that sold you the investment.

 Declining Net Asset Value (NAV)